-Withdrawal Rates Based upon the Experience Analysis as of 12/31/17 (Table on Page 67) Disability Rates Based upon the Experience Analysis as of 12/31/17 (Table on Page 67) Based upon the Experience Analysis as of 12/31/17 (Table on Page 67) Service Retirement Rates
+Withdrawal Rates Based upon the Experience Analysis as of 12/31/17 (Table on Page 69) Disability Rates Based upon the Experience Analysis as of 12/31/17 (Table on Page 69) Service Retirement Rates Based upon the Experience Analysis as of 12/31/17 (Table on Page 69)

-25% of General members and 40% of Safety members who terminate with a vested benefit Reciprocity Assumption
+Reciprocity Assumption 25% of General members and 40% of Safety members who terminate with a vested benefit

-Salary Scales As shown in Table on Page 68
+Salary Scales As shown in Table on Page 70

-Leave Conversion 3.75% for General Plan A Superior Court; 2.00% Valley of the Moon Fire General members, Compensation Increase 3.00% for Safety Plan A Valley of the Moon Fire members spouses are assumed to be 4 years younger than their male member spouses.
+Leave Conversion 3.75% for General Plan A Superior Court; 2.00% Sonoma Valley Fire General members, 3.00% for Safety Plan A Sonoma Valley Fire members Compensation Increase spouses are assumed to be 4 years younger than their male member spouses.
 Male spouses are assumed to be 2 years older than their female member spouses.